MagicMirrorOrg/MagicMirror-Documentation/development/core-module-file.md

 )}); // Will return a translated string for the identifier RUNNING, replacing `{timeUntilEnd}` with the contents of the variable `timeUntilEnd` in the order that translator intended. (has a fallback)
 ```

-**Example Swedish .json file that does not have the variable in it:**
+**Example Swedish.json file that does not have the variable in it:**

 ```javascript
 {